mmmaaatttttt/personal-site/src/pages/stories/fairest-of-them-all.md

 ### A Bayesian Approach

-The frequentist approach is a perfectly valid way to try to assess whether or not a coin is fair.T here's another school of thought worth examining as well: the **Bayesian** approach.
+The more you flip the coin, the more confident you can be in whether it's fair or unfair.
+But you'll never be able to pin down the *true* probability of the coin landing on heads, no matter how many trials you run.
+For this reason, there's another approach worth examining: the **Bayesian** one.

 The biggest difference with the Bayesian model is that we assume the true likelihood of our coin landing on heads is always unknown.
 The best we can do, then, is try to come up with a probability distribution for our coin, which changes every time we flip the coin and gather new information.

 In order to work with this approach, we also need a **prior distribution**.
-This is a fancy way of saying that we need to make an assumption about how likely with think the coin is to be fair, before we've collected any data.
+This is a fancy way of saying that we need to make an assumption about how likely with think the coin is to be fair before we've collected any data.
 Here we'll consider two different priors.

 In the first, we'll assume that any heads probability is equally likely: maybe